 German Shepherd Puppies for Adoption

 You never know; you may get lucky.
 If the page is private, it might signify that it is a legitimate group because they will not let just anyone join.
-And that’s it; with this listing, our list of free German Shepherd puppies in the United States is complete.
+The page moderators screen incoming members as best they can to ensure that those joining the group don’t intend to do harm to their puppies.

 German Shepherd Puppies for Adoption Details